 Experiment during training hikes to observe how your body responds and make adjustments before your big climb.
 If you are exercising less than an hour, there is no need to eat during exercise if you have eaten a meal before.
 Drink 6 to 12 oz. of water every 15 minutes during exercise.

-For long, hard hike that last beyond 1-1.5 hours, you should try to supplement at least one-third or more of the calories burned.
+For a long, hard hike that lasts beyond 1-1.5 hours, you should try to supplement at least one-third or more of the calories burned.
 Consult sports dietitian Maria Faires to help you estimate YOUR calorie needs and how many calories you burned per hour.

 If you are hiking vigorously for over 2 ½ hours then it’s smart to consume a 240-350 calories (60-90 grams of carbs) per hour snack to keep your blood sugar and energy levels stable throughout your hike.

 Experiment with both salty and sweet foods to see what you like.
-Try to choose the most nutritious foods.
-If you are a heavy sweater, choose some of the foods that are higher in sodium.
+Try to choose nutritious foods.
+If you are a heavy sweater, choose some foods that are higher in sodium.
 Keep your perishables chilled.
 Some hikers do well with a caffeine-boost.
-If you want to experiment with this, pack iced tea in one of your water bottles.
+If you want to experiment with this, pack iced tea in one of your water bottles or a Clif Shot with Caffeine.

 Stay fueled and energized on your next hiking trip with these healthy and nutrient-packed “real food” hiking snacks that will keep hiking all day.